turnkeylinux-apps/tkldev/docs/tips.rst

 This will also suppress installation of packages that are required to boot the system such as the kernel, ISO bootloader (e.g., casper) and the init system.

-You might want to do this if you're at the stage where you only want to experiment inside chroot.
-You can get a lot of mileage inside chroot before you need to resort to testing an ISO on real hardware or a VM.
-This allows faster development cycles.

 If you get tired of setting this in your shell environment you can make it permanent::